 Families tended to remain in a small locality for generations, and until comparatively recently marriages between northside and southside families were unusual.
 Family names are also a fascinating link to the mixed Celtic and Viking strands that contributed to the native population.

 Chris Callow of Island Heritage Tours is a fully qualified blue-badge guide with a particular interest in Manx history and genealogy.
-A member of the Isle of Man Family History Society and an accredited researcher at the Manx National Heritage Library, Chris can help you trace your Manx ancestors and then put together an exciting tour of significant sites on the Island, perhaps visiting the former family home or graves at any of our seventeen ancient parish churchyards.
+A member of the Isle of Man Family History Society and on the list of researchers maintained by the Manx National Heritage Library, Chris can help you trace your Manx ancestors and then put together an exciting tour of significant sites on the Island, perhaps visiting the former family home or graves at any of our seventeen ancient parish churchyards.